harisdtu/46700/_build/html/_sources/intro-gridmodelling.md

 Regardless of the region’s actual electricity demand, we standardize the total demand to lie between 2 GW and 6 GW, distributed across the area in proportion to population density and industrial activity (see Demand modelling for details).
 This scale is chosen to strike a balance between analytical depth and practical feasibility.

-This initial modelling phase is primarily about making *reasonable assumptions* regarding the location and sizing of both demand and generation.
+This initial modelling phase (we call this the *baseline model*) is primarily about making *reasonable assumptions* regarding the location and sizing of both demand and generation.
 These assumptions will serve as the foundation for your later analysis.
 You should follow the constraints outlined below, and whenever you need to make choices—such as the capacity of a power plant—you must provide clear reasoning.
 Your rationale can be based on economic, geographical, technological, or political considerations, but it should be consistent throughout the system.
-The goal is not to create a perfect replica of a real-world grid, but rather a realistic and plausible system that could exist.
+The goal is not to create a perfect replica of a real-world grid, but rather a realistic, yet simplified, and plausible system that could exist.

 ## Network

 The grid will have two voltage levels: 132 kV and 400 kV.
 Generally speaking, 400 kV is more costly.
 Hence, whenever a connection can be made on the 132 kV level, this is preferred.
 However, for transferring large power volumes over longer distances, 400 kV lines might be necessary.
 Your network should have at least 15 nodes, around 20–25 nodes would be ideal, and they must be separated by at least 15 km.

 To avoid confusion: a node in the grid can have two voltage levels by having two buses which are connected through a transformer (but remember that the PowerFactory license supports up to 50 buses).
 Another restriction is that loads and generation units should not connect to the same node.
-The rationale behind this is that large generation units are usually not directly connected to the same bus as the loads—for example, nuclear plants are not placed in the city center.
+The rationale behind this is that large generation units are usually not directly connected to the same bus as the loads.
+For example, nuclear plants are not placed in city centers.

-The 132 kV lines should be in total at least 200 km long (double circuits count only once).
+The 132 kV lines should be in total at least 200 km long (multiple circuits count only once).
 Furthermore, 100 km should be implemented as cables (combined length on the two voltage levels).
 As a reminder: minimize the length of 400 kV lines, i.e., avoid too much zigzagging and rather use some additional 132 kV lines due to the cost argument.
-To model the power exchange with another region, the grid will have one interconnection that can import or export 800 MW and/or 200 Mvar.
+To model the power exchange with another region, the grid will have one interconnection that can import or export 800 MW and 200 MVAr.

-You may use component data from the provided for your project.
+You may use component data from the provided examples for your project.
 You are welcome to include additional components (include references in the report), and PowerFactory also has several components in its library—feel free to use these if necessary.
 Unless otherwise stated, the following operational constraints must always be respected: (i) Components (lines and transformers) should not be loaded more than 80%, and (ii) the voltage should remain between 0.95 pu and 1.05 pu in the load flow analyses.

 ## Demand Modelling

 Demand modelling should approximately reflect the spatial distribution of the loads.
 Model 70% of the total load for each scenario as residential, with a power factor of cos φ = 0.98 (lagging), and distribute it approximately according to population density (e.g., of cities or smaller regions) across at least eight locations.
 If you wish to split a very large city into two separate nodes, place the nodes at least 15 km apart.

-The remaining 30% of the load should be modeled as industrial demand, with a power factor of cos φ = 0.9 (lagging).
+The remaining 30% of the load should be modelled as industrial demand, with a power factor of cos φ = 0.9 (lagging).
 Distribute this industrial load across at least four nodes, either equally or according to a distribution of your choice.

-All loads can be modeled as general load elements and be connected to either the 132 kV or 400 kV grid.
-However, 132 kV connections are preferred for cost reasons when only small amounts of load are transferred.
+All loads can be modelled as general load elements and be connected to either the 132 kV or 400 kV grid.
+However, 132 kV connections are preferred for cost reasons when only small load are served.

 ## Generation Modelling